State and Local Policy Database

 Transportation Summary List All

-Maine has set targets for reduced vehicle miles traveled, has standards for tailpipe emissions, and integrates transportation and land use planning.
+Maine has set targets for reduced vehicle miles traveled, has standards for tailpipe emissions, integrates transportation and land use planning, and has EV incentives including for low-income residents.

 Tailpipe Emission Standards List All